huss-osman/linux-fundamentals/05-docker/labs/16-using-images-from-ecr.md

 ## Recreate MySQL Container

-After deleting the old container, re-run the MySQL container command.
+After deleting the existing container from Docker Desktop, head back to the VS Code terminal and re-run the command.

+This time the container should now be created successfully in the background because of detached mode using the `-d` flag.

 <p align="center">
   <img width="1000" alt="Recreate MyDB Container" src="https://github.com/huss-osman/devops-learning/blob/main/images/recreate_mydb_container.png" />